BLEPHAROPLASTY IN HOUSTON TX

 The Importance of Choosing an Experienced Plastic Surgeon in Houston to Perform Eyelid Surgery

-The sculpting phase of an upper and lower blepharoplasty requires the surgeon to have the artistic vision and skill necessary to provide the patient with a refreshed, beautifully contoured, natural-looking result.
+The sculpting phase of an upper and lower blepharoplasty requires the surgeon to provide the patient with a refreshed, beautifully contoured, natural-looking result.
 At Lift Plastic Surgery, both Dr. Truong and Dr. Patel have the experience, vision and skill necessary to provide their patients with the symmetrical, more youthful eyes they desire.
 Furthermore, their experience performing upper and lower eyelid surgeries helps them provide their patients with beautifully tailored, natural-looking results.

 Issues That Eyelid Surgery in Houston Can Address